luisadha/alrc-termux/README.md

 ## Test & Testing
 1. Test
 > Test with the termux widget.
-If you don't want to mess up your .bash_profile, put the file ~/local/share/alrc-termux/test/.shortcuts/alr c.test To ~/.shorts/alr p.test Then make the Termux widget run from there, if it doesn't show up do the refresh.
+If you don't want to mess up your .bash_profile, put the file ~/local/share/alrc-termux/test/.shortcuts/alrc.test To ~/.shortcuts/alrc.test Then make the Termux widget run from there, if it doesn't show up do the refresh.

 3. Testing